SivanMehta/tongue-twisters/README.md

 ---

-When the man on the $100 was in Vietnam, he would repeatedly write to a humorist, and a Wyomingite named for a biblical figure occasionally praises said action with a sarcastic heavenly praise.
+When Spider-Man's uncle was in Vietnam, he would repeatedly write to a humorist, and a Wyomingite named for a biblical figure occasionally praised said action with a sarcastic heavenly praise.

 > In Phnom Penh, when Ben then, again, penned the comedienne, Cheyenne Magdalene would now and then say “Amen”.